bokeh/bokeh/docs/bokeh/source/docs/user_guide/advanced/bokehjs.rst

 another host.
 Abort a pending or active mount with ``mountOptions.signal``.
 A signal that is already aborted prevents mount creation entirely; aborting during or after creation disposes the owned mount and its temporary document.
-Adapter error callbacks and events report the same structured mount failures;
-failed and superseded mounts clean up any views and temporary document they created.
+Adapter error callbacks and events report target and render failures.
+Expected unmounts and superseded renders cancel silently; all three paths clean up any views and temporary document they created.
 Framework packages do not inject Bokeh resource scripts or implement a second embed lifecycle.

 Importing BokehJS and creating models is safe during server-side rendering, but ``mount()`` requires a browser DOM.
 Create or hydrate the adapter from the